J-Algiere/GuessPassword/README.md

-Requires getpass_asterisk to install use pip install getpass-asterisk
+Requires getpass_asterisk.
+To install use pip install getpass-asterisk

-To import use from getpass_asterisk.getpass_asterisk import getpass_asterisk
+To import use, from getpass_asterisk.getpass_asterisk import getpass_asterisk

-If you dont want the asterisk for just use import getpass
+If you dont want the asterisk just use import getpass

 Recommended to use the terminal or command prompt.